-The Materials Science and Engineering program is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and Program Criteria for Materials, Metallurgical, Ceramics, and Similarly Named Engineering Programs.
+The Materials Science and Engineering (B.S.) program is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and Program Criteria for Materials, Metallurgical, Ceramics, and Similarly Named Engineering Programs.

 The program is designed around a set of curricular outcomes.
 Specifically, upon completion of our ABET accredited program in Materials Science and Engineering, the graduate will:

 HOW STUDENT OUTCOMES CONNECT TO CURRICULUM